seliftl/09-adapter-flyweight-android/README.md

 To further improve the performance of the app you can use the Android built-in `RecyclerView`.
 [This document](https://developer.android.com/training/material/lists-cards.html) explains how to use the `RecyclerView` in combination with so called _card_ elements.
 As the `fighter_item.xml` is already a _card_ element you can ignore all `.xml` parts!

-The concept of the `RecyclerView` is also based on the Flyweight pattern but you don't have to implement it on your own.
+The concept of the `RecyclerView` is also based on the Flyweight pattern.
 A `RecyclerView` keeps track of all created _row_ elements and reuses (rebinds) them when they aren't visible any more i.e. when they left the screen because you scrolled up or down.

 To refactor the app to use a `RecyclerView` you have to follow these steps: